-The following is a compilation of five blog posts published between November 12 - 16, 2018.
+The following is a compilation of five blog posts published between November 12 – 16, 2018.
 We have compiled them together here in a complete article for those who would like to read through the full content with minimal clicks.
+This article focuses on FDA DTC Policy in the Genetic Testing Space.

 In this article we digest some recent FDA movement in the direct-to-consumer (DTC) genetic testing space.
 This is a space that we work directly with several of our collaborators, so we felt it was an important area to highlight.